Perkedel/Kaded-fnf-mods/README.md

 `☁️Saubo ⏳` [`💣Copiar ✅`](https://gamebanana.com/mods/354884 ) `⛪Alfaheur 💥`

-> *by wearing the following noteskin, you are agree to abide by the rules to always keep & make sure that following Majoris*
+> *by wearing the following Protoglin Amexamlef, you are agree to abide by the rules to always keep & make sure that following Majoris*
 > *are safe & sound, away from any disaster particularly made by a group of terrorist in the world of cyber.*
 > *You will also will be given pledge card in form of this game itself in which hereby you are certified members of*
 > *the Last Funkin Moment campaign, for you will do the activism, telling worlds about what is happening around us.*